ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 Monitor test sessions
 =====================

-Monitoring all current and past test sessions for the test bed is possible through the **Session dashboard** screen, accessible my clicking the corresponding link from the menu.
+Monitoring all current and past test sessions for the Test Bed is possible through the **Session dashboard** screen, accessible my clicking the corresponding link from the menu.

 .. figure:: ../screenshots/admin_session_dashboard.PNG